List of Tokusou Sentai Dekaranger characters: Hoji

-Houji Tomasu (戸増 宝児, Tomasu Hōji), also known simply as "Hoji" (ホージー, Hōjī), is the professional yet arrogant and stubborn second-in-command and sniper of the team who serves as Deka Blue (デカブルー, Deka Burū).
-While he is reserved about his personal life and shows little emotion to prevent both from interfering with his work, he has a tendency to blurt out English phrases such as "Perfect!", "Unbelievable!", and "Super cool!", among other unorthodox sayings.
-Due to their personalities, Hoji also clashes with Ban throughout the series, though the former slowly warms up to him and eventually returns his friendship.
-Later in the series, he applies for a gold badge promotion from the Tokkyou division, but ultimately refuses despite passing due to a personal tragedy.
+Houji Tomasu (戸増 宝児, Tomasu Hōji), also known simply as "Hoji" (ホージー, Hōjī), is the professional, yet arrogant and stubborn, second-in-command and sniper of the team who serves as Deka Blue (デカブルー, Deka Burū).
+While he is reserved about his personal life and shows little emotion to prevent both from interfering with his work, he has a tendency to blurt out English phrases such as "Perfect!", "Unbelievable!", and "Super cool!".
+Due to their differing personalities, Hoji clashes with Ban early in the series, though Hoji slowly warms up to, and becomes friends with, Ban.
+Later in the series, Hoji applies for a gold badge promotion from the Tokkyou division, but ultimately refuses it due to a personal tragedy.
 In the direct-to-video anniversary special Tokusou Sentai Dekaranger: 10 Years After, Hoji goes undercover as a shut-in after Kruger's seeming turn to crime to help Ban and Sen-chan restore their leader's reputation.